SurendraChakravarthula/ipl-project/README.md

 # IPL_Project

 ### Description
-In this project, Data will be read from a raw CSV file and stored in a List of objects using openCSV library.
+In this project, Data will be read from a raw CSV files and stored as List of objects.
+Different scenarios are created and solved using java from the data.

 ### Scenario 1
 From stored data find the number of matches played per year of all the years in IPL.